Issue Two Theme: Phantoms

 All 2D art mediums are welcomed.
 Submissions are accepted year-round.
 Artists in contention will be invited for a follow-up meeting with Bloodletter’s editor-in-chief before selections are made.

-Featured artists will receive a $250 stipend at the time of publication.
+Featured artists will receive a $250 stipend.